artunggal/FEHeroes/README.md

 # FEHeroes

-This repository details a personal project I have been working on aiming to gain insight on character data from the popular gacha game *Fire Emblem: Heroes*.
+This repository details a personal project I have been working on aiming to gain insight on character data from the popular mobile gacha game *Fire Emblem: Heroes*.

 Current progress on this project as of now: